 Service Type: Other Service Service Name: Companion

-Provider Category: Individual Provider Type:

-Support Service Professional

-Provider Qualifications

-License (specify):

-Certificate (specify):

-- 1. Be at least 18 years of age. - 2.
-Complete necessary pre/in-service training based on the service plan. - 3.
-Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 4.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 5.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
-C.S.
-Chapter 63. - 6.
-Have documentation that all vehicles used in the provision of the Companion service have automobile insurance. - 7.
-Have a valid driver's license if the operation of a vehicle is necessary to provide Companion services. - 8.
-Have documentation that all vehicles used in the provision of the Companion service have current State motor vehicle registration and inspection. - 9.
-Comply with Department standards related to provider qualifications.
+Support Service Professionals must meet the following standards: 1.
+Be at least 18 years of age.

+2. Complete necessary pre/in-service training based on the service plan.

+3. Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs.

+4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •Facts surrounding the conviction;

+- •Time elapsed since the conviction;

+- •The evidence of the individual's rehabilitation; and

+Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

+5. Have documentation that all vehicles used in the provision of the Companion service have automobile insurance.

+6. Have a valid driver's license if the operation of a vehicle is necessary to provide Companion services.

+7. Have documentation that all vehicles used in the provision of the Companion service have current State motor vehicle registration and inspection.

+8. Comply with Department standards related to provider qualifications.